devStar4846/browser-cli/README.md

 # Br CLI
 `br` is a LLM friendly command line tool to control background browser in daemon mode.
-Can be seamless integrated with [Claude Code](https://github.com/anthropics/claude-code) or [Gemini CLI](https://github.com/google-gemini/gemini-cli)
+It can be called by [Claude Code](https://github.com/anthropics/claude-code) or [Gemini CLI](https://github.com/google-gemini/gemini-cli) easily for agentic tasks

 Feature includes but not limited to:
-- Command line for browser automation powered by playwright
+- Comprehensive action for browser automation (navigation, click, etc.)
-- LLM friendly error message for LLM to correct its command line
+- LLM friendly command output with error correction hint
-- Always-on daemon mode so it lives across multiple LLM sessions for continuity
+- Always-on daemon mode so it lives across multiple LLM sessions
-- Accessibility tree view for easier LLM interpretation
+- Accessibility tree view for easier LLM interpretation than HTML
-- Secret management so that your key and password are hidden from LLM
+- Secret management to isolate password from LLM
-- Action history tracking for easier replay and script reconstruction
+- History tracking for replay and scripting

 ## Demo
 Example of using Gemini CLI and br-cli together to navigate to GitHub: